 The EMBODI (Empowering Males to Build Opportunities for Developing Independence) program is designed to refocus the efforts of Delta Sigma Theta Sorority, Incorporated, with the support and action of other major organizations, on the plight of African-American males.
 Both informal and empirical data suggests that the vast majority of African-American males continue to be in crisis and are not reaching their fullest potential educationally, socially and emotionally.
 EMBODI is designed to address these issues through dialogue and recommendations for change and action.
 EMBODI addresses issues related to STEM education, culture, self-efficacy, leadership, physical and mental health, healthy lifestyle choices, character, ethics, relationships, college readiness, fiscal management, civic engagement and service learning.

-The Vallejo Alumnae Chapter of Delta Sigma Theta Sorority, Inc. is proud to share our Delta Scholarship recipients for the year 2020.
+The Vallejo Alumnae Chapter of Delta Sigma Theta Sorority, Inc. proudly offers yearly scholarship opportunities.

 We have the opportunity to meet with the best and brightest students in our community.
 Due to their hard work and determination, our chapter wants to recognize and encourage these students to continue to reach their educational goals.

 THE APPLICATION FOR 2023 IS CLOSED